-GM dealers do not use the Vetronix Bosch CDR module.
-The only way to recover GM crash data is to use the Vetronix Bosch CDR.
-A factory GM Tech 2 scan tool cannot recover the air bag crash data.
+GM dealers do not use the Bosch CDR tool.
+The only way to recover GM crash data is to use the Bosch / Vetronix CDR tool.
+A GM Tech 2 or GM MDI dealership scan tool cannot recover the recorded vehicle crash data.

 Need more info?
 Feel free to contact us if you require more information.